Security software maker Fortinet's results beat estimates

-Fortinet's net income fell to $41.1 million (25.61 million pounds), or 2 cents per share, in the third quarter ended Sept.
+Fortinet's net income fell to $41.1 million, or 2 cents per share, in the third quarter ended Sept.
 30, from $11 million, or 7 cents per share, a year earlier as it spent more on marketing and research and development.

 But excluding items, the company earned 12 cents per share, beating the average analyst estimate of 11 cents, according to Thomson Reuters I/B/E/S.